valentingol/deep-learning-installation/README.md

 gcc --version
 ```

 The versions should match the version of this grid depending on your Ubuntu version, see <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements> (versions should be the same or newer).
+This grid is regularly updated as new versions are released.
+The CUDA tutorial provides some instructions to update your kernel and compiler if needed.

 ### CUDA Installation